kylejones200/pygeomodeling/docs/deep_gp.md

 ---

 **Next Steps**:
-- Explore [Visualization Guide](visualization.md) for plotting Deep GP results
+- Use the built-in plotting utilities in the `SPE9Plotter` class for visualizing Deep GP results
-- Check [Performance Optimization](performance.md) for scaling to larger datasets
+- For large datasets, consider using batch processing and GPU acceleration with GPyTorch
 - See [API Reference](api.md) for complete function documentation